kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 **Step 3b:** the *Text Replacer* field is a bit more complicated.
 In short, it allows you to set some `regex` rules to rewrite some of the text during publishing.

-First, I want links to match what Jekyll expects, so I set it to transform them.
+Why would we want to rewrite the text?
+First, links need to match what Jekyll expects, so I set it to transform a *wikilink* like this

-A *wikilink*, like this

 <pre>
 &#91;&#91;my-page&#124;My Pages&#93;&#93;
 </pre>

-becomes the following in markdown,
+to become the following in markdown,

 <pre>
 [My Page]&#40;my-page&#41;